gjtorikian/mathematical/README.md

   * `:data`: the original invalid LaTeX
   * `:error`: the error class (with message)

-**Note**: If you pass in invalid LaTeX, an error is not raised, but a message *is* printed to STDERR, and the original string is returned (not a hash).
+**Note**: If you pass in invalid LaTeX, an error is not raised, but a message *is* printed to STDERR.
+It is the caller's responsibility to check for `:error` and act on it.

 ### Array of equations